wernight/docker-plex-media-server/README.md

 Upgrades and Versions
 ---------------------

+*Plex Media Server* does *not* support auto-upgrade from the UI on Linux.
+If/once it does, we'd be more than happy to support it.

 To upgrade to the latest version do again a `docker pull wernight/plex-media-server` and that should be it.
 Currently Plex auto-upgrade does not seem to be properly supported (probably because this image runs a single plex process and not initd).